pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* text entry for bpm, remove dropdown

+* First song selected not taken: focus?
+* mac bounce at play start
+* Resume on next section after pause
+* Chords should be on lyrics line
+* Need to see last section chords while on next

 * player in stop, scrolling should not scroll away the key select
 * fix Measure.reducedTopDots, make it an option
 * nashville beat dashes as an option